ARM-software/arm-trusted-firmware/docs/user-guide.rst

        40 (LOG_LEVEL_INFO)
        50 (LOG_LEVEL_VERBOSE)

-   All log output up to and including the log level is compiled into the build.
+   All log output up to and including the selected log level is compiled into the build.
 The default value is 40 in debug builds and 20 in release builds.

 -  ``NON_TRUSTED_WORLD_KEY``: This option is used when ``GENERATE_COT=1``.
 It
    specifies the file that contains the Non-Trusted World private key in PEM